SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 [Conferences with improved management and style](http://portalparts.acm.org/1140000/1137933/fm/frontmatter.pdf), Philip Wadler, _SIGPLAN Notices_, Feb.
 2006.

+[comment]: # (BCP) Some of the above may be outdated, now that HotCRP is standard

 Before papers are received, develop an evaluation procedure.
 Send submitted papers and a description of the evaluation procedure to the PC members.

 PC Meeting
 ----------

+[comment]: # (BCP) This applies only to physical PC meetings, which are no longer universal

 Before the PC meeting,
 decide on any policies that should be in effect, such as: